rust-stuco/lectures/week5/slides.md

 # Using Results 2

-`Result<T, E>` is fully generic, so we can create our own error types!
+`Result<T, E>` is generic, so we can create our own failure/error types!

 ```rust
 enum ArithError {